averbraeck/djutils/docs/djutils-eval/eval.md

             }};
         new Eval().setRetrieveValue(values).evaluate("myVariable+20");
 ```
 This trivial example creates a _RetrieveValue_ object that knows only one variable (_myVariable_).
 The _lookup_ method should return _null_ if the value is not known (which will result in a RuntimeException).
-The _setRetrieveValue_ method returns the Eval object which is useful for method chaining.
+The _setRetrieveValue_ method returns the Eval object which is useful for method chaining; evidenced by the one-liner above that creates the Eval object, sets the RetrieveValue object and calls the evaluate method.

 Actual implementations of _RetrieveValue_ should probably use a _HashMap&lt;String, Object&gt;_.
 Variables (and function names) start with a letter, hash (_#_), at sign (_@_), or underscore character (<i>_</i>), followed by zero or more letters, digits, hashes, at signs and underscores.